Did you know that you can find treat upper GI symptoms like GERD, Gastritis, and Acid Reflux naturally? Keep reading to learn how.

-There are many natural supplements that can be used both for the treatment and the symptom management for GERD, Gastritis, and Acid Reflux.
+There are many herbal supplements that can be used both for symptom management and to treat GERD, Gastritis, and Acid Reflux naturally.

 These supplements help to soothe and coat the GI tract.
 This helps to reduce inflammation and provides a barrier between the harsh stomach acid and the sensitive esophagus and stomach tissue that is behind the pain and discomfort.

 If you’re interested in teaming up with me to treat these symptoms, just fill out this quick form and I’ll reach out to schedule a free Discovery Call if you’re a good fit!

 Treatments for these conditions will likely be aimed at calming symptoms while addressing the root cause of each condition.

 If the root cause of your GERD, Gastritis, or Acid Reflux is an H. pylori infection, mastic gum is a great natural treatment.
 (Here is the H pylori protocol that I used on myself with success).